Pyhass/Hive-Custom-Component/README.md

 To update to the next version download the [latest version](https://github.com/Pyhive/HA-Hive-Custom-Component/releases/latest) again and replace the current hive folder with the newly downloaded one.

-## Configuring

-This component will retreive the hive data and update Home Assistant every 2 minutes by default.
-This can updated in the integrations page by clicking the options button for the integration.
-The scan interval is configured in seconds and can be reduced to a minimum of 15 second intervals.

 :warning: **Setting up this custom version will overwrite the default integration.**